scpeters/benchmark/README.md

 make test
 ~~~

-Once the tests are completed, they will create csv files in the `test_results` folder.
+Once the tests are completed,
+they will create time-stamped csv files in the `test_results` folder of the git repository.

 To load and visualize the test results, you should make sure ipython notebook, matplotlib, and numpy are installed on your machine:
 ~~~